Introduction to EMC and Telecom Mutual Recognition Agreements

 Current Status of EMC/Telecom MRAs

-U.S. certification bodies meeting the requirements can apply to become Notified Bodies for the EU under the R&TTE Directive and/or the EMC Directive.
+U.S. certification bodies meeting the requirements can apply to become Notified Bodies for the EU under the R&TTE Directive, the EMC Directive, and the Radio Equipment Directive (RED).

 U.S testing laboratories meeting the requirements can apply to become a recognized testing laboratory for specific economy test methods/requirements under Phase I of the MRA.
 U.S. certification bodies meeting the requirements can become recognized certification bodies under Phase II of the MRA.